 Create an IP pool with NAT outgoing enabled

 In the following example, we create a Calico IPPool with natOutgoing enabled.
 Outbound NAT is performed locally on the node where each workload in the pool is hosted.

 apiVersion: projectcalico.org/v3 kind: IPPool metadata: name: default-ipv4-ippool spec: cidr: 192.168.0.0/16 natOutgoing: true

-You can create additional IPPools that are not used for IP address management that prevent NAT to certain CIDR blocks.
+Because Calico performs outgoing NAT only when connecting to an IP address that is not in a Calico IPPool, you can create additional IPPools that are not used for pod IP addresses, but prevent NAT to certain CIDR blocks.
 This is useful if you want nodes to NAT traffic to the internet, but not to IPs in certain internal ranges.
 For example, if you did not want to NAT traffic from pods to 10.0.0.0/8, you could create the following pool.
 You must ensure that the network between the cluster and 10.0.0.0/8 can route pod IPs.

 apiVersion: projectcalico.org/v3 kind: IPPool metadata: name: no-nat-10.0.0.0-8 spec: cidr: 10.0.0.0/8 disabled: true